Updated September 6th. 2020

 In 2015, NIDA published a report advocating for CBD.
 NIDA also stressed the importance of as much CBD-focused research as possible to make hemp-based products more accessible to the general public.
 NIDA also emphasized that, according to research, CBD appears to be safe, with no risk of significant side effects or risk of addiction.

-WHO has also been outspoken on the CBD industry, stating that it’s likely safe to consume and that it has the strong potential to be highly effective.
-WHO has additionally indicated that CBD should be consideredmedicine and supported by the medical industry due to its many potential effects and high safety profile.
+WHO has also been outspoken on the CBD industry, stating that it’s generally well tolerated with a good safety profile.
+WHO has additionally indicated that CBD should be considered medicine and supported by the medical industry due to its many potential effects and high safety profile.

 Industry Support Seems to Be Growing